eahrold/AHLaunchCtl/README.md

     	NSLog(@"error: %@",error);
 ```

-**_See the HelperTool-CodeSign.py script at the root of this repo, for more details, it's extremely helpful for getting the proper certificate name and .plists created._
+**_See the HelperTool-CodeSign.py script at the root of this repo, for more details, it's helpful for getting the proper certificate name and .plists created._

+-

-####There are many more convenience methods; see the AHLaunchCtl.h for what's available.
+_see the AHLaunchCtl.h for full usage._